Richard Golian

 The second is decision quality over decision outcome.
 It runs through both Decision-Making in Marketing and Advertising Under Uncertainty and I make mistake after mistake.
 The primary metric is not hit-rate.
 It is calibration error.
 When the system says 70 per cent, does the world deliver 70 per cent?
 A predictor that says 95 per cent and is right 80 per cent of the time is more dangerous than one that says 70 per cent and is right 70 per cent of the time.
 The build enforces this in its own UI.
 Hit-rate is never reported without calibration error next to it.
 The numbers will only become meaningful once the record has enough graded predictions in it.
 A later article in this series will go into how the comparison is computed.

 The third is the mood thermometer.
-I described it as my way of reading the market — partly through how expensive it was against its own history, and partly through how the financial press was talking about it.
+I described it as my way of reading the market, partly through how expensive it was against its own history, and partly through how the financial press was talking about it.
 I returned to both halves of it later, in The Stock Market Hums with Hope and Do you know what CAPE is?.
 In the first phase of the build, the system formalises only the valuation half.
 It computes the CAPE percentile against the full distribution since 1871.
 It classifies the market into one of eighteen regimes.
 Every smart prediction is conditioned on the regime it was made in.
 The narrative half stays in the spreadsheet, for now.

-WHAT THE FIRST VERSION ACTUALLY DOES
+WHAT THE AI STOCK MARKET PREDICTION SYSTEM ACTUALLY DOES

 Daily, on my own machine, the build ingests S&P 500 OHLCV data, FRED macro indicators, and the Shiller CAPE series.
 It also pulls valuation fundamentals from yfinance.